Azure/azure-relay-bridge/README.md

 [![Build Status](https://clemensv.visualstudio.com/azure-relay-bridge/_apis/build/status/clemensv.azure-relay-bridge?branchName=master)](https://clemensv.visualstudio.com/azure-relay-bridge/_build/latest?definitionId=1&branchName=master)

+> _NOTE: This is an unsupported tool that is provided as-is.
+Azure product support is not available.
+Any issues must be filed here and there is no guaranteed reaction time for addressing any such issues._

 The Azure Relay Bridge is a tool that allows creating TCP tunnels between any pair of hosts, as long as those hosts each have outbound Internet connectivity on port 443 (HTTPS) to the Azure Relay service.